What to Wear Running in Different Temperatures

 This layer is responsible for trapping heat between itself and the base layer.
 The primary purpose is insulation.

-When choosing your mid layer, don’t forget to consider rain, wind, or snow, which can make it feel colder than the forecast.
+When choosing your mid layer, don't forget to consider rain, wind or snow, which can make it feel colder than the forecast.
 A proper mid layer can be added to your base layer or worn by itself.
-When the temperature starts to dip below 40º F, you’ll want to wear multiple mid layers to provide better insulation.
+When the temperature starts to dip below 4ºC, you'll want to wear multiple mid layers to provide better insulation.

 Outer Layer

 Outer layers are essential for blocking the forces of the environment.
-Wind, rain, snow — all the weather patterns you might expect when it gets cold.
-An outer layer becomes a necessity when the weather starts dropping below freezing (32º F).
-It’s time to let the weather know you’re not messing around.
+Wind, rain, snow—all the weather patterns you might expect when it gets cold.
+An outer layer becomes a necessity when the weather starts dropping below freezing (0ºC).
+It's time to let the weather know you're not messing around.
 You need good insulation paired with a lightweight fabric to help keep you comfortable.

 Gloves